siglens/siglens-docs/docs/spl-docs/evaluation-functions/comparison-conditional-functions.md

 #### Usage
 - `<ip>` argument can be a field name or a string literal representing ip address.
 - `<cidr>` argument can be a field name or a string literal representing CIDR notation.
+- One can use this function with an eval and where commands.

 #### Example
 The following command matches the ip address in the field client_ip with the CIDR `10.0.0.0/24` to check whether the client_ip is a subnet or not.
 If the match is successful, the function returns `true`, else returns `false`.
 Based on this evaluation we get value `yes` or `no` from the `if` function.